joshjones49/go-http-server/README.md

 # Simple Go Http Server

-This will be an http server created using Go that will reach out to an API to retrieve data
+## Purpose
+Using this as a way to learn Go
+---
+Connected to jsonplaceholder to make requests